 It's available to read for free on Luna Station Quarterly.
 It's also available in paperback and for Kindle from Amazon.
 Other formats, including ePub, Mobi, Nook, and PDF, are available at Barnes & Noble, Gumroad, Kobo, and Weightless Books.

-"Rhyme and Reason" contains minimal sci-fi violence and minor allusions to feelings of anxiety and depression, as well as thoughts about death and dying.
+"Rhyme and Reason" contains scenes of minimal sci-fi violence and minor allusions to feelings of anxiety and depression, as well as thoughts about death and dying.

 Cybils Awards 2021

 15 February 2022

 I'm excited to say that this year I had the honor of participating in the Cybils Awards again.
 Cybils is a kid-lit blogger approved book award.
 This year, I was selected to be a second round panelist for the YA Speculative Fiction category.